Vegan Potato Casserole | Creamy & Hearty

 Portionen

-• 0.25 kg potatoes (mainly waxy) OR 500 g potatoes and 500 g other vegetables such as broccoli
+• 0.25 kg potatoes (mostly waxy) OR 500 g potatoes and 500 g other vegetables like broccoli

 • some oil for greasing the dish